felipepimentab/tiresias-fw/README.md

 The firmware is designed for the Nordic Semiconductor's **nRF5340 SoC**, running the **Zephyr RTOS**, and integrating the Analog Devices' **ADAU1787 audio codec**.

-> Note: This project is currently designed to integrate the ADAU1701 audio codec as a step of the development proccess aiming to reach a _proof of concept_.

 ## 📚 Project Overview

 ### About the Tiresias Project